KevinWorkman/HappyCoding/tutorials/google-cloud/_posts/2019-04-28-translation.md

 {% include toc.md %}

-[Cloud Translation](https://cloud.google.com/translate/) is a set of tools designed for translating text.
-These are the tools that [Google Translate](https://translate.google.com/) is built with, and the API allows us to programmatically translate text.
+[Cloud Translation](https://cloud.google.com/translate/) lets you translate text from one language to another.
+This is what [Google Translate](https://translate.google.com/) is built with, and the library lets you programmatically translate text.

-The Cloud Translation APIs use machine learning models that have already been trained, so you can skip straight to the fun stuff.
+The Cloud Translation API uses machine learning models that have already been trained, so you can skip straight to the fun stuff.
 It's also possible to train your own models (you can learn more about that [here](https://cloud.google.com/automl/)), but this guide is going to stick with the pre-trained models.

 # Enable Cloud Translation API

-Before we can use the Cloud Translation API, we have to enable it.
+Before you can use the Cloud Translation API, you have to enable it.
 Go here:

 https://console.cloud.google.com/apis/library/translate.googleapis.com